Project Lifecycle - Agile Framework

 The best architectures, requirements, and designs emerge from self-organizing teams.

-.
+become self-organizing.
 This means

-the team is capable of identifying and correcting its own flaws over time
+the team is capable of identifying and correcting its own flaws over time,

-be it technical
+be it technical or organizational.

 Such ability also allows the team to make

-better decisions, faster
+better decisions, faster which

-increase the value delivered over time
+increase the value delivered over time.

 >> Hindsight is 20/20